MLOpsGroup23/MLOps-Project/reports/README.md

 They are passed as a space-separated string.

 [`fastapi_predict.dockerfile`](https://github.com/MLOpsGroup23/MLOps-Project/blob/main/dockerfiles/fastapi_predict.dockerfile) defines an image intended to be run using Google Cloud Run, for serving our prediction endpoints, exposing our selected trained model.
+As explained in question 11, this is automatically build via.
+Github Actions and pushed to our Artifact Registry.
+A Google Cloud Run instance is deployed which will automatically launch a new Docker container, when a new version is pushed to Artifact Registry.
+In this way, the updated Docker Image is automatically deployed and run on Google Cloud Run.
+Additionally, if the container fails to launch, it will revert back to the latest working image.
+Our server is described more in detail in question 22.

 ### Question 16